 Chureito Pagoda is an essential building of Arakurayama Sengen shrine, located in Fujiyoshida City, in Yamanashi prefecture.
 The pagoda towers on the heights of the shrine’s park, facing the city, with an unobstructed view on Mount Fuji.
 One of Japan's most famous landscapes, it is further enhanced by blooming cherry trees in spring and red maple leaves in autumn.

-Arakurayama Sengen Park has reopened as of 2020, June 02, but the observation deck near the pagoda remains closed as a precautionary measure to avoid the spreading of Coronavirus in Japan
+Arakurayama Sengen Park has reopened as of 2020, June 02.
+In April 2021 the access to the observation deck near the pagoda is limited as a precautionary measure to avoid the spreading of Coronavirus in Japan

 Chureito Pagoda is actually quite recent, as it was built in 1963 as a peace memorial in Arakurayama Sengen park.
 Its architecture is not exceptional, and some might consider it a little bit too new and clean compared to its older and stylish counterparts throughout Japan.
 The view of the five-story pagoda with Mount Fuji 🗻 in the background is nonetheless breathtaking and is certainly a must-see when visiting the country.